Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

       nonce: <nonce>,				//  Mandatory parameter in OKTA Javascript SDK approach.
       maxAge: <maxAge>				// Pass the elapsed time in seconds as an optional parameter
       codeVerifier: <codeVerifier>		// For PKCE Oauth flow: If you use the Okta Auth JavaScript SDK to authenticate signin, get the code verifier from session storage.
 If you use the endpoint to authenticate signin, pass a cryptographically random string that you used to generate the codeChallenge value.
+      iss: <iss>					// Pass the optional parameter iss if it was returned in the authorization response by your Authentication provider.
     });
   });
 });